Coronavirus search: How is Covid-19 spreading in your locality?

 Highest 14-day incidence rate of coronavirus cases are found in number of Donegal areas

 Milford in Co Donegal has the highest 14-day incidence rate of coronavirus cases in the State.
-Photograph: Brian Lawless/PA Wire Photograph: Stephen Collins/Collins
+Photograph: Stephen Collins/Collins

 The electoral area of Milford in Co Donegal has the highest 14-day incidence rate of coronavirus cases in the State and is more than three times the national rate, the latest data shows.